teamlavi/package/docs/content/docs/lavi/lavi-install.md

 LAVI install

 ## Mac
-1. Download LAVI binaries
+1. Download LAVA binaries from http://vocation.cs.umd.edu/downloads/
-   - ARM if M1
-   - AMD if non-M1
 2. Open terminal and `cd` into the downloaded folder
 3. From the folder run the following commands:
    (Enter your password if prompted)